 What to Do After a Collision

 Immediately after any accident, the first consideration should involve medical attention.
-Especially in a head-on collision, the driver and passengers will likely include injuries.
+Especially in a head-on collision, the driver and passengers will likely suffer injuries.
 Someone should call 911 immediately.
-If the accident victims aren’t able, someone witnessing the accident should make the call.
+If the accident victims aren't able, someone witnessing the accident should make the call.

 After the 911 call gets dispatched, the following should take place:

 - The San Diego Police Department will respond to calls involving injuries or hit-and-run collisions.

 - If anyone in the accident is able, they will need to go to the nearest police station to file a report.